Acclaimed author Royston Guest flags up key signs of workplace burnout and how to avoid it.

 Avoiding burnout in the workplace while consistently playing your 'A' Game and performing at your peak may sound like a contradiction but you can implement these 10 top tips today.
 While the majority of these may seem like no-brainers, the whole is greater than the sum of its parts.
 Improve on each of these specific things by 1% and the small gains will add up to remarkable changes.

 2. Switch off all phones/tablets/gadgets when not in use.
-Don't become a slave to the flashing red light reminding you when you have messages
+It's difficult, byt try to be persistent in not becoming a slave to the flashing lights and 'pinging' sounds of notifications reminding you when you have messages.

 3. Apply the 8 x 8 rule.
-Drink 8 x 8-ounce glasses of water a day to keep hydrated.
+Try to drink 8 x 8-ounce glasses of water a day to keep hydrated.
 Water helps transport nutrients to give you energy and keep you healthy.
 If you're not hydrated, your body can't perform at its highest level.
-You may feel tired, have muscle cramps or dizziness
+You may feel tired, have muscle cramps or dizziness.

-6. Take a good look at your office and work environment.
-Clean tidy and minimalist or cluttered, messy and disorganised?
-Your internal environment (mindset, thinking and actions) will only ever be a reflection of your external environment.
+6. Take a good look at your office and work environment - be it in the office or at your remote work station.
+Clean tidy and minimalist or cluttered, messy, and disorganised?
+Your internal environment (mindset, thinking, and actions) will only ever be a reflection of your external environment.

-8. Learn to say 'NO' to the unimportant things, and then you will have more time to say 'YES' to the important and worthy things
+8. Learn to say 'NO' to the unimportant things, and then you will have more time to say 'YES' to the important and more worthy things.

-9. Focus on your breathing.
+9. Focus on your breath.
 When you're 'stressed' what happens to your shoulders and breathing?

 Shoulders = tense